abhinav191220/Digital-Literacy/task-4-email_etiquette/README.md

 - [View Social Media Checklist (.md)](./social-media-checklist.md)

 ## Part C: Project Report - Case Study
 **Situation:** One common situation where poor digital communication causes significant problems is the "Reply All" mistake in a professional setting.
-If a student hits "Reply All" to a university-wide announcement for a private query, it causes inbox clutter for thousands.
+If a student hits "Reply All" to a university-wide announcement for a private query , it causes inbox clutter for thousands.

 **Solution:** Students should always verify the recipient list before clicking send.
 Practicing "pause before you post" is essential for maintaining a professional digital reputation.